RayHightower/RayHightower.com/_posts/2019-10-30-make-big-plans.markdown

 &nbsp;<br/>&nbsp;<br/>
 ~Daniel Burnham

-Burnham is known as a pioneer of the [Chicago school](https://en.wikipedia.org/wiki/Chicago_school_(architecture)) of architecture.
-The Chicago Fire of 1871 leveled most of the city, giving architects a clean slate to create newer, fireproof buildings tall enough to be called skyscrapers.
-Although Burnham's quote may have initially applied to Chicago, his words fit enterprise that requires significant human effort.
+Burnham is known as a pioneer of the Chicago school of architecture.
+The [Great Chicago Fire of 1871](https://en.wikipedia.org/wiki/Great_Chicago_Fire) leveled most of the city, giving architects a clean slate to create new buildings of concrete and steel.
+People called the new buildings skyscrapers.
+Although Burnham's quote may have initially applied to Chicago, his words fit any plan that requires significant human effort.

 Example: The [San Francisco Bay-Delta Model](https://www.spn.usace.army.mil/Missions/Recreation/Bay-Model-Visitor-Center/) shown in the above photograph.
+The model is a 3-dimensional concrete representation of Bay area water dynamics.
+In the early 1950s, local planners were concerned about their ability to provide water for the growing population.
+The US Army Corps of Engineers built the model in 1957 so that multiple plans could be tested.
+You can visit the nodel today in Sausalito, CA.

-Make no little plans.
+Make big plans.

 <!--more-->

-Make no little plans.

 ### The Model

+The book [Zero to One](/blog/2019/10/28/zero-to-one/) was my first introduction to the Bay Area Model.
+According to the author, a former school teacher and self-trained engineer named John Reber proposed a solution for the water problem, one involving a pair of dams for the area.
+Reber's plan was tested on the physical model, and it was shown to be unfeasible.
+Was the plan a failure?
+Maybe on a surface level.
+With the existance of model, other plans have been tested over the years, and some have been put into place.

+By the 1900s, computer simulations grew powerful enough to replace the physical model.
+It is no longer used for research.
+Today, it serves as a tourist attraction and a source of inspiration for big-thinkers.

+### Plans vs Planning

+>Plans are worthless, but planning is everything.
+&nbsp;<br/>&nbsp;<br/>
+~Dwight D. Eisenhower

+Plans do not always work out as expected.
+Still, as with Reber's idea, even failed plans can yield unexpected benefits.

 ### Conclusion

 Launching [Bridgetown Partners](http://bridgetownpartners.com) has caused me to consider many options for the growth of the company.
 Part of planning involves gathering data and absorbing inspiration from other successful plans.
-Burnham’s plans for Chicago have inspired generations of entrepreneurs.

 >Make big plans; aim high in hope and work...